MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 ---
 # Configure a database using a Kusto Query Language script

 You can run a Kusto Query Language script to configure your database during ARM template deployment.
-A Kusto Query Language script is a list of one or more [control commands](kusto/management/index.md), each separated by **at least** one line break, and is created as a resource that will be accessed with the ARM template.
+A Kusto Query Language script is a list of one or more [control commands](kusto/management/index.md), each separated by one line break, and is created as a resource that will be accessed with the ARM template.
 The script can only run control commands that start with the following verbs:

 * `.create`
 * `.create-or-alter`
 * `.create-merge`
 * `.alter`
 * `.alter-merge`

+It is recommended to use idempotent versions of command so they can be executed multiple times without failure.
+For example, it is recommended to use `.create-or-alter` vs `.create` for that reason.

 There are various methods you can use to configure a database with Kusto Query Language scripts.
 We'll focus on two main methods using ARM template deployment: